Artificial Intelligence in Business: Insights from Both Sides of the Pond

 AI Streamlining Company-Customer Engagement

 Most likely you’ve at least thought of getting a chatbot of one sort or another.
-Back in 2016, almost everyone I talked to expected their businesses to be equipped with a smart assistant chat or a voice bot in a few years.
-Today's demands only keep pushing these numbers up, making this type of business AI easily the most popular, readily available and accessible one.
-It’s also very comprehensive in terms of tangible goals and clear immediate benefits of implementation, so no wonder there is an uptrend.
+Back in 2016, almost everyone I talked to expected their company to be equipped with a smart assistant chat or a voice bot in a few years.
+Today's competitive market only keeps pushing these numbers up, making this type of business AI easily the most popular, readily available and accessible one.
+It’s also very comprehensive in terms of tangible goals and clear immediate benefits of implementation, like improved revenue, so no wonder there is an uptrend.

 Thanks to all that and the growing number of commercial and custom solutions, today NLP and ML-based systems for customer engagement are among the most readily adopted types of AI in business.
 Aside from chatbots and text-based intelligent assistants, this category also include voice systems for call centers, recommender services and platforms (through the use of visual and textual information), and so on.